kopecmaciej/vi-mongo/README.md

   to navigate and manage your MongoDB databases.
 - **Managing Documents**: Mongui allows you to view, create, update, duplicate and delete documents in your databases with ease.
+- **Managing Collections**: Mongui provides a simple way to manage your collections, including the ability to create, delete collections.
+- **Autocomplete**: Mongui offers an autocomplete feature that suggests collection names, database names, and MongoDB commands as you type.
+- **Query History**: Mongui keeps track of your query history, allowing you to easily access and reuse previous queries.

 ## Installation